 It’s unlikely you will take everything from your old home to your new even if you are upsizing.
 It’s even less likely you will want or need everything else from day 1.
 So firstly declutter – and I would advise doing this even before you market your own home as it will make the home look neater, tidier and ultimately easier to sell.

-Once you have exchanged contracts, start to move stuff that you don’t use daily into self storage.
-It will mean you don’t have to move everything in one go, and gives you a chance to adjust to your new home without cardboard boxes filling every bit of floor space.
+Once you have exchanged contracts, start to move stuff that you don’t use daily into self-storage.
+It will mean you don’t have to move everything in one go and gives you a chance to adjust to your new home without cardboard boxes filling every bit of floor space.
 As and when [or if] you need it, you can take it out of storage.

 4. Make it easy on yourself

 There are some practical steps to make the move easier, but they are often difficult to stick to as they seem almost counter-intuitive.
 So, for example, don’t view any houses until you have sold your own.
-Look on the internet to make sure you there are houses which meet your requirements at the price you can pay, but leave it at that until you have an offer on your home.
-Your heart, your partner and estate agent will tell you otherwise but you risk falling in love with properties you then see sold before your very eyes.
+Look on the internet to make sure you there are houses which meet your requirements at the price you can pay but leave it at that until you have an offer on your home.
+Your heart, your partner and the estate agent will tell you otherwise but you risk falling in love with properties you then see sold before your very eyes.
 This puts pressure on you emotionally –and may make you reduce your asking price without any real need to.

-Likewise, your solicitor will ask you pay for searches BEFORE you have received your mortgage offer.
+Likewise, your solicitor will ask you to pay for searches BEFORE you have received your mortgage offer.
 That seems to make sense as you want everything to be done as quickly as possible but rationally it makes no sense – you could just be wasting money if the offer doesn’t come through.

 5. Take time out…

 Or carry on regardless.
 Don’t put your life on hold during the whole process, as that will also add to the pressure.
 Make time during the sale for some enjoyment – perhaps try to take yourself off for a at least a day so you are not always thinking about mortgages, removal vans and fixtures and fittings.
 It’s important to continue to maintain the house in the usual way.
-If you usually paint the exterior in the summer, then paint it even if the house is on the market; it’s a false economy to stop and will be one of those things that maintains a sense of normality.
+If you usually paint the exterior in the summer, then paint it even if the house is on the market; it’s a false economy to stop and will be one of those things that maintain a sense of normality.